Dunedan/django-lockdown/README.rst

 LOCKDOWN_REMOTE_ADDR_EXCEPTIONS
 -------------------------------
-An optional list/tuple of IPv4 addresses to be matched agains incomming `requests.META['REMOTE_ADDR']`.
+An optional list addresses to be matched agains incomming `requests.META['REMOTE_ADDR']`.
 If IP is in this list, it will not be locked.
 For example::

     LOCKDOWN_REMOTE_ADDR = (